Path // www.yourhtmlsource.com → UPDATES

 29th June 2009

-Since I’m doing a lot of my browsing these days on my iPhone, a few best practices have becomes apparent for the design of websites for smartphones.
+Since I’m doing a lot of my browsing these days on my iPhone, a few best practices have become apparent for the design of websites for smartphones.
 I’ve bundled that together with a brief history of mobile browsers in a new tutorial, designing for mobile.
 We’ve also finally launched our web hosting & domains section.
 Years ago, I tried writing my own reviews of different web hosts, which quickly became an impossible task.
 Now, I’ve partnered with a company that feed in fresh information about the features and pricing of thousands of different web hosts every day.
 Check it out and see if you can get a good deal.

 2nd April 2009

-One of the nice things that I just realised about switching back to HTML 4.01 markup is that when readers check the source code of the page they’re viewing here they don’t see any crazy XHTML syntax like the space-backslash parts of “<br />”.
-Even though I rewrote the code for this site in 2002 to use XHTML, I have always written all code examples in HTML 4.01, as this is the most straightforward version of HTML to use.
-It did cause some confusion though, when I was teaching the use of <br>, but using <br /> myself in the source code of the site.
-Now, this is all cleared up!
+”.
+Even though I rewrote the code for this site in 2002 to use XHTML, I have always written all the code examples in the tutorials as HTML 4.01, as this is the most straightforward version of HTML to use.
+It did cause some confusion though, when I was teaching the use of <br>

 1st April 2009